We teach Conservation Agriculture and Sustainability in Zimbabwe and around the Planet

 Various factors add more pressure to small scale farmers like the loss of arable land, the world’s growing population and land distribution issues.
 In the past 40 years more than 30% of the world’s arable land has been lost due to soil erosion, climate change, pollution, continual ploughing and heavy fertilization

-Climate-smart Conservation Agriculture enables farmers to sustain themselves on a very small piece of land, heal the soil and nourish it for future generations.
+Climate-smart Conservation Agriculture enables farmers to sustain themselves on a very small piece of land, heal the soil, and nourish it for future generations.

 and satisfy the needs of the oppressed,